 You might still be considering an iPhone, but it's worth checkout out the amazing selection of Android phone before you make a final decision.
 While you only get to choose from a handful of Apple handsets, there's something for everyone when it comes to Android.

-The top Android phones are made by the likes of Huawei, Google, OnePlus, Sony, Xiaomi and Samsung - with signs of its latest Galaxy S10 models sighted just recently.
+The top Android phones are made by the likes of Huawei, Google, OnePlus, Xiaomi and Samsung.

 They come in all shapes, sizes, colours and each has selling points – whether it's a sleek waterproof design, a massive display or no less than three cameras.
 Sometimes, you might get all of this in one phone.